niceyeti/tutornetes/clusters/base_cluster/goop/README.md

     - run `go mod tidy` (this can be re-run as new code is generated)
 5) implement the controller:
     * reference implementation: https://github.com/operator-framework/operator-sdk/blob/latest/testdata/go/v3/memcached-operator/controllers/memcached_controller.go
+    * most the code is straightforward copy/paste from available client examples, to simulate kubectl commands.
+The difficulty are unusual state update loops and error cases, which may be discovered simply by running the controller--however, expect such integration/state issues to occur, and code defensively by using idempotent ops and avoiding unusual or convoluted logic.

 # Custom Operator
 This is a custom operator example described here: https://sdk.operatorframework.io/docs/building-operators/golang/quickstart/